zw963/package_payload/README.md

 # package_payload

-Package payload is for package a executable binary and all it's dependencies into only one file in linux.
+Package payload is for package a executable binary and all it's dependencies into only one file on linux.
+It should works on any UNIX-LIKE system, e.g. OSX, BSD etc because it only just a tiny bash script.

 # How to use it.

+Maybe the most easy way to understand how this package work is use examples.

-This project comes with a sample app, which called [dte](https://gitlab.com/craigbarnes/dte), a powerful command line editor for editing in remote linux host or docker, a perfect replacement for nano.
+This project comes with two sample app:

+1. [dte](https://gitlab.com/craigbarnes/dte), a very powerful command line editor for editing in remote linux host or docker, a perfect replacement for nano, and more, you can check original unpacked version dte [here](https://github.com/zw963/package_payload/tree/main/example/dte).
+2. docker_bash, as it name, run bash for docker,  a script for easy interact with docker. it can work as following:
+   - docker_bash a_docker_image
+   - docker_bash a_existing_container
+   - docker_bash a_failed_container
+   - docker_bash a_docker_volume

+   For the purpose of package_payload, we want to attach dte editor into docker_bash, when we in container, we can use dte free.

+## 1. package dte editor files which in `example/dte` into only one file `example/bin/dte`.

 ```sh
 $:  ./package_payload example/bin/dte example/dte